dfeshed/nw-ueba-saas/streaming-data/README.md

   * When `true`, if an API call using the same `method`/`modelName` is executed while the previous has not finished or is still open, the previous will be effectively cancelled.
     * For stream requests, no callback will be called.
     * For promise requests, the promise will neither be `resolve`d nor `reject`ed.
+* `socketUrlPostfix`, `String`, optional
+  * Defaults to `undefined`
+  * When provided, and when requiredSocketUrl matches the configured socket URL, the socketUrlPostfix will be added to the end of the socket URL
+* `requiredSocketUrl`, `String`, optional
+  * Defaults to `undefined`
+  * Mandatory if socketUrlPostfix is defined
+  * The requiredSocketUrl is compared to the socket URL to determine whether or not to apply the socketUrlPostfix.
+If the socket URL contains the requiredSocketUrl, the socketUrlPostfix is applied.

 # Development